alexreardon/raf-stub/readme.md

 });
 ```

 What happened here?
 We did not clear out all of the`requestAnimationFrame`'s in the original test and they leaked into our second test.
-We need to `flush` the `setTimeout` queue before running `test 2`.
+We need to `reset` the `setTimeout` queue before running `test 2`.

 ```js
 describe('app', () => {